rileyjson/Cheetah-Sign/Documentation/Development.md

 ![pgAdmin](./images/pgadmin.png)

 To actually perform database operations, we use [Microsoft Entity Framework](https://learn.microsoft.com/en-us/aspnet/entity-framework) - an object-relational mapper.
 Entity Framework provides a seamless and efficient way to interact with a database by allowing you to work with them using C# objects.
 It works directly with the AppDbContext we mentioned ealier.
-These operations can be found in our 'endpoint-services' directory.
+These operations can be found in our 'Endpoints' directory.

 ## Accessing the Application & How to Test